We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 To be fair to the gun, I had not cleaned it after the shotgun test where it had fired an untold number of rounds.
 I was able to eventually get it running and finish out my limit.
 When I field stripped the gun back at camp, the action was seriously dirty.
 After a thorough cleaning and some lube it was back to running reliably.

 One other hitch I found with the A5 was unloading it.
-Hitting the carrier release tab didn’t reliably drop the shell out of the magazine.
+Hitting the carrier release tab didn’t consistently drop the shell out of the magazine.
 I searched around online for this issue and found several A5 shooters acknowledging the same problem.
 I circumvented this issue by simply pressing the shell latch to release shells out of the magazine, which I’d argue is a better and safer way to unload a shotgun, compared to cycling them through the chamber.
 But the issue did seem to baffle and frustrate other shooters.

 Final Thoughts on the A5 Hunter 20 Gauge